 The content of the 8-session course centers about the role of the Chevra Kadisha, the Jewish Burial Society.
 As advocates for the deceased, they wash, purify and dress the body, thereby illuminating the humanity and ultimate dignity of the tahara ritual.

-In the spring of 2014, a partnership was formed between Rabbi Jonathan Kroll, Head of School, Yeshiva High School, Boca Raton, FL and Rochel Berman, author of Dignity Beyond Death: The Jewish Preparation for Burial.
+In the spring of 2014, a partnership was formed between Rabbi Jonathan Kroll, Head of School, Katz Yeshiva High School of South Florida and Rochel Berman, author of Dignity Beyond Death: The Jewish Preparation for Burial.
 Both Rabbi Kroll and Mrs. Berman had for many years served as members of the Chevra Kadisha in Westchester County, NY.

 They share a strong commitment to the development and dissemination of a curriculum that provides students with knowledge, understanding and an appreciation of this aspect of the lifecycle.
 Mrs. Berman, who has extensive Jewish communal and communications experience, serves as the Project Director.